 There are no details about the accuracy of the sleep recordings or the calculation of the various sleep phases.
 The sleep phases recorded in the app do not always correspond with actual sleep at night, which limits the functionality of the sleep phase alarm.
 Sleep recording consumes a lot of battery.
 Although the app can be used in three languages, some app functions and the support information are only available in English.

-*Only the percentage of the fulfilled criteria is indicated
+**Only a percentage of the fulfilled criteria is indicated.

 Language: German, French, English